nextcloud/documentation/developer_manual/design/atomiccomponents.rst

 * checkboxes to quickly toggle a state, like in Mail

 .. image:: ../images/action-menu-radio-button.gif
-   :alt: Radio button in action menu in Talk
+   :alt: Radio button in action menu in Files link sharing

 * radio buttons to select from a few options, like chat notifications in Talk